 Sellers Beware: California Adopts New Proposition 65 Warning Requirements

-On August 31, 2016, California took a long-awaited step in publishing new major changes to the Proposition 65 warning regulations; the first of such amendments in more than a decade.
 The wholesale changes completely alter the “safe harbor” warning rules, creating a new set of obstacles for companies offering products or operating facilities in California.
 Although the new regulations are intended to increase clarity and decrease litigation, they may actually have the opposite effect.

 Proposition 65, known as the Safe Drinking Water and Toxic Enforcement Act of 1986 requires that businesses with 10 or more employees provide a clear and reasonable warning to individuals before knowingly and intentionally exposing them to a chemical known to cause cancer or reproductive toxicity.
 The infamous Proposition 65 list now contains more than 900 such chemicals under strict regulation by governmental agencies and plaintiff consumer watchdog groups, commonly known as “bounty hunters.”
 The Office of Environmental Health Hazard Assessment (OEHHA) is the lead agency that implements Proposition 65, maintains the Proposition 65 list, and has authority to amend the regulations to further the purposes of the Act.
 In adopting the changes, OEHHA determined that the safe harbor warnings needed more detailed information for the public as well as to incorporate changes in technology and to communicate more effectively with non-English speakers.